benvanik/node-transcoding/README.md

 ### Sources/targets

 All APIs take a source and target.
-Today these must be file paths that can be accessed by normal filesystem APIs.
-In the future they can be node streams, or in the case of sources HTTP or any other protocol node can open.
+Sources can be either strings representing file paths or Node readable streams.
+Targets must currently be string file paths, although that will be changing.

 ### Media Information